-3.6 The sensitivity of private residential receptors are low, as determined by Good Practice,

-3.7 Following balanced assessment overall sensitivity is therefore determined as medium.
+- 3.6 The sensitivity of private residential receptors are low, as determined by Good Practice, however users of the PROW network and minor road users will be high given that the travel speeds are lower (than arterial roads for example) and activity is focused on the enjoyment of the open countryside. - 3.7 Following balanced assessment overall sensitivity is therefore determined as medium.